 This paper describes experiments that have been performed on a high density z pinch a Los Alamos National Laboratory over the last two years with plasma currents of 250 kA.
-Also described is an experiment under construction which will increase the plasma current to over 1 MA and several theoretical efforts to understand its behavior.
+Also described is an experiment under construction which will increase the plasma current to over 1 MA.